Parametric inference for hypoelliptic ergodic diffusions with full observations

-We start with describing the discretization scheme, approximating the transition density and proposing a contrast estimator based on the discretized log-likelihood.
-While we attempt to estimate the parameters included in the drift and diffusion coefficient simultaneuously, we also explain in which cases and how the estimation can be splitted.
-Then we study the convergence of the scheme and prove the consistency of the proposed estimator based on the 2-dimensional contrast.
-We also detail the different speeds of convergence of the diffusion parameters, which are implied by the hypoellipticity.
-To the best of our knowledge, the proof of this consistency is the first in the literature.
-We finish with some numerical experiments, testing the proposed approach on the hypoelliptic FitzHugh-Nagumo model and compare it to other estimators.
+We start with describing the discretization scheme, proving the rate of convergence even when only one part of the parameters is fixed at the true value.
+Then we propose a contrast estimator based on the discretized log-likelihood, estimating the parameters included in the drift and diffusion coefficient simultaneously.
+Then we study the convergence of the scheme and prove the consistency and the asymptotic normality of the proposed estimator based on the 2-dimensional contrast.
+To the best of our knowledge, the proof of this consistency is new in the literature.
+We finish with numerical experiments, testing the proposed approach on the hypoelliptic FitzHugh-Nagumo model and compare it to the other estimators.

 This paper is organized as follows: Section \ref{Section_model} presents the model and assumptions.
 Discrete model is introduced in Section \ref{Section_discrete_model}.
-The estimators are studied in Section \ref{section:estimation} and illustrated numerically in Section \ref{section_simulation}.
+The estimators are studied in Section \ref{subsection:estimation} and illustrated numerically in Section \ref{section_simulation}.
 We close with Section \ref{section:conclusions}, devoted to conclusions and discussions.
 Formal proofs are gathered in Appendix.